lucapette/tracker/README.md

 - It has *no* configuration so it assumes db name and credentials for InfluxDB.
 - It has no logging.
+- The default set of [categories](/categories.csv) is too small.
+- There is no way to override default categories.

 # Installation guide